apache/shardingsphere-on-cloud/pitr/README.md

 ### Environment

+After the servers are ready, you should check and ensure the following items:

-- Apache ShardingSphere Proxy can access OpenGauss network
+- Apache ShardingSphere Proxy is allowed to access OpenGauss Servers
 - External access to Apache ShardingSphere Proxy
 - External access to OpenGauss Server via port 18080
-- OpenGauss has user `omm` and database `omm` which can be accessed
-- OpenGauss enables `cbm tracking`
 - Set below environment variables on OpenGauss Servers
   - export PGDATABASE=13100
   - export PGPORT=tpccdb
+- OpenGauss has user `omm` and database `omm` which can be accessed
+- OpenGauss enables `cbm tracking`
-- SSL key pairs for Pitr cli-agent secure communication
+- SSL key pairs.
+Any valid key pairs are acceptable, they will be used for Pitr cli-agent secure communication

 #### Compilation (optional)

+Generally the Pitr command line tools, including cli binary and agent binary could be downloaded throught the [Apache ShardingSphere-on-Cloud release page](https://github.com/apache/shardingsphere-on-cloud/releases).

-If you want to compile Pitr tools yourself, you should using a recommanded Golang version 1.20 with Linux 3.10.0-957.el7.x86_64.
-Following the steps below to compile both Pitr agent and cli.
+In case of if you want to compile Pitr tools yourself, you should using this recommanded Golang version 1.20 with Linux 3.10.0-957.el7.x86_64.
+Please follow the steps below to compile both Pitr agent and cli.

 Step 1.
-Firstly clone the project
+Clone the project

 ```shell
 git clone git@github.com:apache/shardingsphere-on-cloud.git